-- 3.1 This planning application seeks retrospective planning permission for the construction of an outbuilding to side of the host dwelling. - 3.2 The outbuilding is sited to the south flank of the dwelling.
+- 3.1 This planning application seeks retrospective planning permission for the construction of an outbuilding to side of the host dwelling. - 3.2 The outbuilding is currently finished in composite timber effect grained grey cladding with a felt roof. - 3.3 The outbuilding is sited to the south flank of the dwelling.
 It is single storey and has a maximum width of 4.3m with a splayed rear elevation.
-It has a maximum depth of 9m, with a gently sloping roof with a maximum overall height of 3.4m measured from ground level (including a concrete base with a maximum height of 0.3m).
+It has a maximum depth of 9m, with a gently sloping roof with a height of 2.95m measured from the base of the concrete platform.
+The concrete platform has a height of 0.16m at its lowest point) and 0.6m at its highest (measured from the existing ground level facing the turning circle (south-eastern flank of the application site) due to the existing land level changes (as checked on site visit conducted 4th March).
+As such, the proposed outbuilding has a maximum height of 3.5m including the concrete platform.
 It is sited 1.1m from the flank of the host dwelling, and 0.1m from the south and south-west boundaries of the application site.
 A set of sliding double glazed glass doors has been inserted in the north western elevation facing towards the application dwelling.
-A window has been inserted into the north-eastern flank which is obscure glazed.
-Two rooflights are inserted onto the flat roof which has a maximum height of 0.1m.
+A window has been inserted onto the flat roof which has a maximum height of 0.1m. - 3.4 A bamboo trellis is proposed to be planted in pots along the south-eastern and southwestern elevations and to be maintained at a height of 3.5m above the existing fencing. - 3.5 One air conditioning unit is mounted to the south-eastern elevation of the existing outbuilding.
+This has a width of 0.2m, and height of 0.6m, positioned 0.6m from ground level. - 3.6 The outbuilding is currently being used as a gym and office. - 3.7 It is noted that the current application follows an approved scheme for a similar outbuilding.
+The difference between the approved scheme and the scheme for which retrospective planning permission is now sought are as follows:

-- 3.3 The outbuilding is finished in composite timber effect grained grey panels with a felt roof.
-It is noted that the outbuilding is being used as an office.
-A trellis is proposed to be planted to the south-eastern and south-western elevations above the existing fencing, with a maximum height of 3.5m, measured from ground level. - One air conditioning unit is mounted to the south-eastern elevation of the existing outbuilding.
-This has a width of 0.2m, and height of 0.6m, positioned 0.6m from ground level. - 3.5 The outbuilding is currently being used as a gym and office. - 3.6 It is noted that the current application follows an approved scheme for a similar outbuilding.
-The difference between the approved scheme and the scheme for which retrospective planning permission is now sought are as follows: - The building has a maximum height of 3.1m instead of 3.3m and is sited on a concrete platform approximately 0.3m in height. - The existing building has a depth of 4.3m instead of 4.2m. - The gap to the boundary with No. 3 is 0.1m. - Two rooflights have been added to the roofslope. - The outbuilding is constructed of timber effect grained grey composite boarding instead of wood cladding. - The outbuilding is currently being used as a gym/office instead of a gym/games room. - A planted trellis approximately 3.5m high is proposed to the south-eastern and south western flank by the existing fencing boundary treatment.
-This was not previously proposed. - An air conditioning unit has been mounted on the south-eastern flank of the outbuilding.
-This was not previously proposed. - 3.7 Amended plans were submitted during the course of the application to add details of a proposed planted bamboo screen to be planted at 2.5m high.
+- The building has a maximum height of 2.95m instead of 3.1m (as previously shown) and 3.3m (as previously approved) and is sited on a concrete platform which has a maximum height of 0.6 and minimum height of 0.16m measured from the existing ground level facing the turning circle (south-eastern part of the application site) due to the existing land level changes. - The existing building has a depth of 4.3m instead of 4.2m. - The gap to the boundary with No. 3 is 0.1m. - Two rooflights have been added to the roofslope. - The outbuilding is constructed of timber effect grained grey composite. - The outbuilding is currently being used as a gym/office instead of a gym/games room. - A planted trellis approximately 3.5m high is proposed to the south-eastern and south western flank by the existing fencing boundary treatment.
+This was not proposed as part of the previous planning application. - An air conditioning unit has been mounted on the south-eastern flank of the outbuilding.
+This was not previously proposed. - 3.8 Amended plans were submitted during the course of the application to clarify the dimensions of the outbuilding in situ and the land levels changes on site.